sagarjha/multi-run/README.md

 [![multi-find](https://img.youtube.com/vi/0XFn9ZxvpUE/0.jpg)](https://www.youtube.com/watch?v=0XFn9ZxvpUE)

 Please note that editing these files simultaneously is outside the scope of _multi-run_.
-Emacs macros or multiple-cursors-mode can help with this.
+Emacs macros or multiple-cursors-mode can help with that.

 <br>
 <hr>